In this article, I will discuss the Best MetaTrader indicators I use in my daily trading activities.

 Different indicators on the Metatrader charting software are there for different purposes.

 These indicators vary based on ease of understanding and scope of analysis.

 Here are three of the best MetaTrader indicators in no particular order.

 The moving average convergence divergence, popularly known as the MACD indicator, is a popular MetaTrader indicator.

 It simply calculates the difference between two moving averages.

-It allows you to have access to two moving averages at the same time by giving you information on what is going between moving averages.
+It allows you to access two moving averages simultaneously by giving information on what is happening between moving averages.